pushpullleg/MS-in-CS/Analysis & Design Softwr Sys/Assignment-2/Assignment_2.md

 It comprises of the Problem description,System capabilities and Business benefits.
 It clearly belongs to the Tradeshow System Overall.

+I am just trying to proove a point

 b.
 Work Breakdown Structure (Figure 1-9)
 c.
 List of Use Cases (Figure 1-11)
 d.
 List of Domain Classes (Figure 1-12)